TimDM1980/TimDM1980.github.io/_posts/2016-11-22-setting-up-this-blog.markdown

 I learned from my colleague [Sch3lp](https://sch3lp.github.io) that GitHub Pages can also be used for blogging and I liked the idea to have my blog tied to my github account.

 My first attempt was to follow [these instructions](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).
 However, this was rather tedious, because it involves setting up Jekyll locally so you can build and preview your Blog before pushing your changes.
-Furthermore, it seems Jekyll and Windows don't get along and you need to do some [experimental setup](http://jekyllrb.com/docs/windows/#installation).
+It seems Jekyll and Windows don't get along and you need to do some [experimental setup](http://jekyllrb.com/docs/windows/#installation).

 I decided I wanted an easier way to get started, asked google and bumped into [TinyPress](https://tinypress.co).
 TinyPress does 2 things for you: